 You may also require information to manage your team that your finance department does not give.
 Sound financial strategies will aid you and the team in identifying relevant information and measuring various activities.
 You may ask yourself:

 - How will you manage the assets and resources of the IT department?
-What ideas do you want others to consider in the management of their assets and resources?
+What ideas do you want others to consider in their management of their assets and resources?

 - How will your department account for its assets and resources?
 Do you have reporting requirements from another department that affects their strategy?